blackwolfhk/Practice_Spring_Boot/003-spring-boot-security/Note.md

 -
 To build and run the project, follow these steps:
 - Clone the repository: git clone git@github.com:blackwolfhk/Practice_Spring_Boot.git
-- Navigate to the project directory: cd spring-boot-security-jwt
+- Navigate to the project directory: cd 003-spring-boot-security
 - Add database "jwt_security" to postgres
 - Build the project: mvn clean install
 - Run the project: mvn spring-boot:run